CMMC Phase 2 enforcement begins November 2026. See how to get certified →

 No Remediation Capability

 GRC tools can document a finding and track its remediation through a ticketing workflow.
 What they cannot do is actually fix the problem.
-A misconfigured security group stays misconfigured until a human creates a ticket, assigns it, and another human eventually makes the change.

 Static Risk Scoring